-That being said, it is of exceptional concern to the College that the proposal further requires all program participants to meet the advanced Stage 3 objectives come 2018 regardless of past participation in the program.
+That being said, it is of exceptional concern to the College that the final rule further requires all program participants to meet the advanced Stage 3 objectives come 2018 regardless of past participation in the program.
 Combining single objectives into consolidated objectives with multiple measures feels disingenuous and leads to underestimation of the burden imposed by various requirements.
 Consolidation of previously individual objectives ignores the multiplier effect that occurs when combining requirements.
 The operational burden of a given objective is not equal to the sum of the individual components of that objective.
 Instead, it is a compounded burden - the burden related to each of the individual components, plus the effect of the compound objective.
 A compound objective does not eliminate the burden associated with the individual components.
 While the program structure has long been overly complex, combining all participants onto the same stage will not result in continued program success and will further discourage provider participation and perpetuate frustrations with the Meaningful Use program.
-Because of the increased demands proposed in Stage 3, the College urges CMS to discontinue the pass-fail approach of the EHR Program and transition to assessing achievement on a sliding scale so participants can be provided credit for partially meeting performance thresholds.
+Because of the increased demands finalized in Stage 3, the College urges CMS to discontinue the pass-fail approach of the EHR Program and transition to assessing achievement on a sliding scale so participants can be provided credit for partially meeting performance thresholds.

-Additionally, the College has previously called for the alignment of quality data reporting via a single submission method for multiple CMS programs and applauds the response to these requests; however, the increased call for reporting of certain numerators in the proposal continues to increase the provider reporting burden.
-Despite having been shown to improve patient safety, reduce medication errors, and allow for better coordination of care, incorporating health information technology (IT) into a physician practice and adjusting workflows to allow for proper reporting continues to provide issues in the healthcare setting.
-Furthermore, the proposed mandatory reporting of electronic clinical quality measures (eCQMs) by 2018 is far too aggressive.
+Additionally, the College has previously called for the alignment of quality data reporting via a single submission method for multiple CMS programs and applauds the response to these requests; however, the increased call for reporting of certain numerators in the rule continues to increase the provider reporting burden.
+Despite having been shown to improve patient safety, reduce medication errors, and allow for better coordination of care. incorporating health information technology (IT) into a physician practice and adjusting workflows to allow for proper reporting continues to provide issues in the healthcare setting.
+Furthermore, the finalized mandatory reporting of eCQMs by 2018 is far too aggressive.
 Given the current state of available eCQMs, the ACC recommends that CMS provides additional time to further develop the quality measures and to allow for a period where participants can transition from their current clinical quality measures to eCQMs.
-The ACC also strongly recommends that CMS re-examine the time and burden estimates associated with the transition to electronic clinical quality measure reporting and at the very least, accurately reflect the actual time and burden imposed by the proposed clinical quality measure requirements.
-Lastly, the ACC urges ONC to adopt standards to allow for transmission of clinical quality measure data to and from clinical databases.
-These are critical and reliable information sources for information pertaining to quality measurement.
-The certification criteria and standards included in the proposed rule fail to address this issue.
+The ACC also strongly recommends that CMS re-examine the time and burden estimates associated with the transition to eCQM reporting and at the very least, accurately reflect the actual time and burden imposed by the finalized clinical quality measure requirements.
+These are critical and reliable information sources for information pertaining to guality measurement.
+The certification criteria and standards included in the final rule fail to address this issue.